akarsh-kc/cgl-mock-tracker/README.md

 - No sign-up, no account, no personal information asked
 - Your mock data lives only in your own browser/phone — not on any server
 - The only permission the app ever needs is internet access, and only if you turn on the optional Google Sheets export yourself
+- The app is completely open-source — you can review the code yourself

 ## How to use
 1. Open the [live link](https://akarsh-kc.github.io/cgl-mock-tracker/) or install the app from Releases